stenskjaer/samewords/README.md

 This looks complicated, but don't worry.
 The "..." is matched with a regex pattern, which requires us to escape the regular "." – that would normally look like this `\.\.\.`.
-But since we also need to escape the backslashes in the JSON regex string format, they are doubly escaped.
+But since we also need to escape the backslashes, they are doubly escaped.

 The second is a lot simpler, it is just a regex that will match one or more regular dashes in your text.
 Note that this comes with some danger as it will